How to stop condensation on windows in winter!

-T-STRIPE is a special heating system invented to heat up the outer edges of cold and wet window panes while using minimal energy (see our cost breakdown) to stop window condensation.
-This way both window pane and window frame will stay dry – even at very low temperatures.
-You can purchase T-STRIPE either from our partners or directly in our webshop.
+T-STRIPE is a special heating system invented to heat up the outer edges of cold and wet windowpanes while using minimal energy (see our cost breakdown) to stop window condensation.
+This way both windowpane and window frame will stay dry – even at very low temperatures.
+You can purchase T-STRIPE directly in our webshop.
 Assembling T-STRIPE and installation is easy, no matter what kind of windows you own.
-And of course you do not have to install it yourself; either ask the electrician of your choice or let one of our contractors know, they will gladly help you.
-With T-STRIPE your windows will stay dry and top condition!
+It works best on double-glazed windows.
+And of course, you do not have to install it yourself; ask the electrician of your choice, he will gladly help you.
+With T-STRIPE your windows will stay dry and in top condition!

-The Austrian Institute for Healthy and Ecological Building (IBO) has conducted a study on the effectiveness if T-STRIPE and confirmed that with T-STRIPE neither condensation water nor mold occured.
-By heating up the edges of the window pane itself T-STRIPE completely prevents condensation water and mold spores from forming and additionally causes a heat dissipation effect which increases the comfort.
+The Austrian Institute for Healthy and Ecological Building (IBO) has conducted a study on the effectiveness of T-STRIPE and confirmed that with T-STRIPE neither condensation water nor mold occurred.
+By heating up the edges of the window pane itself T-STRIPE completely prevents condensation water and mold spores from forming and additionally causes a heat dissipation effect which increases comfort.

 Assembly and Installation of T-STRIPE

-T-STRIPE heats up the window pane in order to prevent condensation water.
+T-STRIPE heats up the windowpane in order to prevent condensation water.
 In connection with a Thermostat T-STRIPE requires no further manipulation, making it absolutely easy to use while conserving energy costs.
-T-STRIPE will only be swtiched on when needed.
+T-STRIPE will only be switched on when needed.

-Power consumption of T-STRIPE is very low, the heating element needs only 10 watts per meter.
+The power consumption of T-STRIPE is very low, the heating element needs only 10 watts per meter.
 A Window with 4m in circumference will take up only 40 watts, equalling power consumption to that of a small lightbulb.
 To show you how low the energy consumption of T-STRIPE really is we tested its performance a whole winter in an apartment with several windows.
-Read up on the results here.
+Read up on the results of the power consumption.